tldr-pages/tldr/pages/common/bandwhich.md

 > A CLI utility for displaying current network utilization by process, connection or remote IP/hostname.
 > More information: <https://github.com/imsnif/bandwhich>.

-- Show remote addresses table only:
+- Show the remote addresses table only:

 `bandwhich --addresses`